 Title IX of the Education Amendments Act of 1972 is a federal law that states: "No person in the United States shall, based on sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance.

 Penrose Academy adheres to the specifications of Title IX.
-The Title IX Coordinator for Penrose Academy is the Sr. Director of Education and Student Services.
-The Title IX Deputy is Missy Conti, Assistant Director of Education.
+The Title IX Coordinator for Penrose Academy is the President.
+The Title IX Deputy is Missy Conti, Director of Education and Stephanie Toth, Assistant Esthetics Manager.